ltgcgo/scope/README.md

 ### `POST ${prefix}/update/<peer ID>`
 Send a peer update message to the rest of the network.
 ### `GET ${prefix}/detail/<network>/<peer ID>`
 Fetches peer network information to the server.
+Not implemented.
 ### `PUT ${prefix}/detail/<network>/<peer ID>`
 Uploads peer network information to the server.
+Not implemented.
 ```
 {
 	"ifname": "<network>",